DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Create logout button.
 * Save temporary song in database under the current user and recall it.
 * logout/in and try retrieve the saved song.

+#Eleventh Entry

+Great progress has been made yet again, woo.
+I have removed the bug mentioned above.
+I have also created the log in button.
+I have implemented the page mentioned above, it looks very slick.
+Goals:

+* Store and retrieve song, ensuring song is stored under user profile.
+* Create activity that prints the name of each song that is available to choose from, making each option clickable.